 Michigan NASCAR fandom (and probably betting) reaches its peak during the summer.
 Michigan International Speedway in Brooklyn hosts two different 400-mile races, including the Firekeepers Casino 400.

-Once Michigan online and mobile sports betting launches you’ll be able to bet on NASCAR online by following these five simple steps:
+You can bet on NASCAR easily online by following these five simple steps:

 NASCAR runs various auto racing series with different car and truck classes.
 Its NASCAR Cup Series is the top tier series.

 Normally, the NASCAR Cup Series, which started as the Grand National Series, became the Winston Cup Series in the 1970s, and the Nextel Cup in the 2000s includes 36 races over a 10-month season.

 The top 16 drivers according to a points standings system compete for the championship over the final 10 races of the season.
 Although, four drivers are eliminated every three races leaving only four drivers competing for the championship in the final race of the season.